brunosan/brunosan.eu/_posts/2012-07-25-power-searching-with-google.md

 * Mid-class assessment score:  100%
 * Post-class assessment score:  100%

 I have to say that I've enjoyed it, but most of what is covered seems a bit basic.
-If Google decided to this course it means that it is not coming knowledge, which is already interesting feedback.
+If Google decided to this course it means that it is not common knowledge, which is already interesting feedback.
 Things like search by filetype, by image, only inside a site, ...
 They did cover a few tips I did not know, like *intext:* or searches that translate pages, but I´m not sure it made the whole time invested worth.
 I ended up jumping to the assessments, and from the errors, go back to the indicated lesson.